who’s who at Magdalen farm strings?

 Matthews is Founder and Executive Producer of NMC Recordings, Executive Administrator of the Holst Foundation and Music Director of the Britten-Pears Foundation.
 He has been co-director with Oliver Knussen of the Aldeburgh Composition Course since 1992, and composition director of the LSO’s Panufnik Scheme since 2005.
 He holds honorary posts with several universities and is Prince Consort Professor of Composition at the Royal College of Music.

 Course Administrator, Sarah Gleadell

-Sarah Gleadell has been Development Manager at The Magdalen Project since April 2007.
+Sarah Gleadell was Development Manager at The Magdalen Environmental Trust from 2007 to 2017, when she retired to become a Trustee of the charity.
 Before that she ran a successful £1.5 million building appeal for The Marchant-Holliday School, a Special Needs School near Wincanton.
 Sarah and her husband moved to Somerset in 2000 from London, where she was an editor at Faber and Faber for several years and more latterly worked for Macmillan Cancer Support, notably as fund raiser for The Pembridge Centre, a hospice in North Kensington.

 The idea for Magdalen Farm Strings was inspired by her violinist daughter’s enjoyment of music camps at Pigotts, Buckinghamshire in which she took part during her teenage years.
 The music-making, companionship and fun she experienced at Pigotts made a lasting impression, and were certainly a major factor in her decision to make music her career.